 Route Logistics & Details

-Below you will find some basic details on the logistics behind organizing and executing the Southern Sierra High Route.
+Below you will find some basic details on the logistics behind the Southern Sierra High Route.
 The logistics are organized around starting at Bishop Pass Trailhead at South Lake and walking south to Cottonwood Lakes Trailhead.

 Route Information & When to Hike